Iran–Iraq War: Iranian military preparations

-An additional paramilitary militia was founded in response to the invasion, the "Army of 20 Million", commonly known as the Basij.
-The Basij were poorly armed and had members as young as 12 and as old as 70.
-They often acted in conjunction with the Revolutionary Guard, launching so-called human wave attacks and other campaigns against the Iraqis.
-They were subordinate to the Revolutionary Guard, and they made up most of the manpower that was used in the Revolutionary Guard's attacks.
+The Basij paramilitary was founded in response to the invasion.
+They were poorly armed, and had members as young as 12 and as old as 70.
+Subordinate to the Revolutionary Guard, they made up most of the manpower that was used in the Guard's attacks.

-Stephen Pelletiere wrote in his 1992 book The Iran–Iraq War: Chaos in a Vacuum:

-The human wave has been largely misconstrued both by the popular media in the West and by many scholars.
-The Iranians did not merely assemble masses of individuals, point them at the enemy, and order a charge.
-The waves were made up of the 22-man squads mentioned above [in response to Khomeini's call for the people to come to Iran's defence, each mosque organised 22 volunteers into a squad].
-Each squad was assigned a specific objective.
-In battle, they would surge forward to accomplish their missions, and thus gave the impression of a human wave pouring against enemy lines.

-Despite neglect by the new regime, at the outset of the conflict, Iran still had at least 1,000 operational tanks and several hundred functional aircraft and could cannibalise equipment to procure spare parts.
+Despite neglect by the new regime, at the war's outset, Iran still had at least 1,000 tanks and several hundred functional aircraft, and could cannibalise equipment to procure spare parts.
 (Note: A resort that became increasingly necessary as the war continued.
 Though Iran could and did acquire weapons from multiple foreign manufacturers; the pre-revolution arsenal was composed overwhelmingly of US made weaponry, meaning obtaining additional spare parts was not an option.)
 Continuous sanctions greatly limited Iran from acquiring many additional heavy weapons, including tanks and aircraft.